-Saskatoon, I believe Regina has two, Prince Albert has one 1 and the RCMP have several throughout the province as well, 2 too, paid for by the Province of Saskatchewan, once again 3 4 as an outreach to victims of Indigenous people for any crime, and not just missing persons, but just to give that 5 6 commonality when people are concerned about files and concerned about what should happen with their 7 investigation.
+Saskatoon, I believe Regina has two, Prince Albert has one 1 and the RCMP have several throughout the province as well, 2 3 too, paid for by the Province of Saskatchewan, once again 4 as an outreach to victims of Indigenous people for any crime, and not just missing persons, but just to give that 5 6 commonality when people are concerned about files and concerned about what should happen with their 7 investigation.
 8 9 MS. ASHLEY SMITH: Next slide, please.
 Chief Weighill, I understand you have a 10 brief video of individuals describing their experience with 11 the Missing Person Liaison and Victim Services?
 12 RETIRED CHIEF CLIVE WEIGHILL: Yes.
-We have 13 a brief video here, please.
-14 15 MS. ASHLEY SMITH: If we could please move to the next slide, and if you could play the video, please.
-16 17 (VIDEO PRESENTATION) MS. ASHLEY SMITH: If we could move to the 18 next slide, please.
+We have 13

+14 a brief video here, please.

+15 MS. ASHLEY SMITH: If we could please move

+16 to the next slide, and if you could play the video, please.

+17 (VIDEO PRESENTATION)

+MS. ASHLEY SMITH: If we could move to the 18 next slide, please.
 And, Chief Weighill, you've spoken 19 about how the majority of missing person reports involve 20 21 youth runaways.
 Can you tell us a bit about the Operation Runaway program and its efforts to address this issue?
-22 RETIRED CHIEF CLIVE WEIGHILL: Saskatoon has 23 the group homes.
+22 RETIRED CHIEF CLIVE WEIGHILL: Saskatoon has 23 a recent pilot project that's now gone into a regular 24 25 project working with young girls that are running away from the group homes.
 The province of Saskatchewan donated \$125,000.00, Home Depot put in \$25,000.00, and Prairie Mobile donated the cell phones that we give to the young girls.